 In this class, we will explore aspects of lifespan development as seen from varying theoretical perspectives.
 The goal of the class is to provide some conceptual frameworks that will enable us to better understand and work with children, adolescents, and adults as they grow and change throughout their lives.
-Additionally, this class will provide opportunities to practice and learn developmentally appropriate approaches in the mental health professions.
-Particular emphasis will be placed on the following themes:
+Additionally, this class will provide opportunities to practice and learn developmentally CPSY 506: Lifespan Development Syllabus, Fall 2007 appropriate approaches in the mental health professions.
+Particular emphasis will be placed on the following areas of study: